nypeach/garden_journal/docs/data-structure.md

 ### J. **Current Stage** Formatting

-The Assistant must follow the formatting instructions below for the **current_stage** field:

 - Format: `{Current Plant Stage for this Plant}`

 ___

 ### K. **Timeline** Formatting

-The Assistant must follow the formatting instructions below for the **timeline** array:

 - Array of object elements
 - Each timeline element must contain: